SupposeNot/RAMP/README-dev.md

 When you are ready to push your code, first start a fresh GAP session and run TEST_RAMP() to make sure that everything still works.

+# InstructionsRep #

+One of the most flexible representations for a maniplex is IsManiplexInstructionsRep.
+This represents a maniplex as a formal pair of (operation, arg-list).
+In particular, a maniplex with this representation might not know its connection group, automorphism group, or poset.

+Let's make a new minimal example.
+Suppose we wanted to implement the truncation of a maniplex.
+We could do something like:

+	DeclareOperation("Truncation", [IsManiplex]);

+	InstallMethod(Truncation,
+	[IsManiplex],
+	function(M)
+	local trunc;

+	trunc := Maniplex(Truncation, [M]);
+	...

+So far, the maniplex we created doesn't know how to compute anything about itself.
+In general, the truncation of an n-maniplex M has n times as many flags as M. We might not know the size of M right now, so instead, we will just give the Truncation of M a function that lets it compute its size later.
+First we make a definition for convenience:

+	trunc!.base := M;

+It will be clearer in a moment why we did this.
+Now we add an "attribute computer" for Size:

+	AddAttrComputer(trunc, Size,
+	function(M2)
+	return Rank(M2!.base) * Size(M2!.base);
+	end);

+Note that I called the input M2 -- I could have called it M, but I wanted to draw attention to the fact that we are not talking about the input to Truncation.
+(In fact, M2 here is standing in for the output of Truncation.)

+Let's suppose that for now, this is all we code, and so we have our function return trunc;.

+Now let's go look at how Size is implemented in polytope.gi.
+The generic version looks like this:

+	InstallMethod(Size,
+		[IsManiplex],
+		function(M)
+		local val;
+		if IsManiplexInstructionsRep(M) then
+			val := ComputeAttr(M, Size);
+			if val <> fail then return val; fi;
+		fi;

+		val := LargestMovedPoint(ConnectionGroup(M));
+		...
+		return val;
+		end);

+Many attributes have a similar idiom, such as SchlafliSymbol:

+	InstallMethod(SchlafliSymbol,
+		[IsManiplex],
+		function(M)
+		local n, g, i, sym, gens, h, orbs, sections;

+		if IsManiplexInstructionsRep(M) then
+			sym := ComputeAttr(M, SchlafliSymbol);
+			if sym <> fail then return sym; fi;
+		fi;

+		(calculate in another way...)

+So, at the beginning of the generic version of various attribute calculators, we
+1. Check whether the maniplex is InstructionsRep
+2. If it is, we attempt to delegate the calculation to the Attribute Computer that is stored.
+3. If that fails, then we fall back to the default calculation.

+**You probably want your operation to provide a way of building the Flag Graph or Poset.**
+Most of the default methods for maniplexes use one or the other, so without those, you won't get very far.
+For example, the Truncation method we've built so far can only tell you the size of the truncation and absolutely nothing else.
+So we would want to add an attribute computer for the connection group probably.
+This will fail for infinite maniplexes, but that is to be expected.